JaleelSavoy/DeepLearningPracticeProjects/README.md

 ## Deep Clustering on 2016-2017 Season NBA Player Data
 ##### DeepClusteringNBAPlayers20162017.ipynb
 A notebook to showcase deep clustering on NBA player data from the 2016-17 season.

+## Neural Style Transfer Example
+##### NeuralStyleTransfer.ipynb
+A notebook that practices neural artistic style transfer inspired by (and borrowing some code from) the TensorFlow tutorial.